Skip to main content

 The synthesis of SHBG in the liver is exquisitely sensitive to insulin.
 High levels of circulating insulin, a state known as hyperinsulinemia characteristic of insulin resistance, directly suppress SHBG production.
 This creates a self-perpetuating cycle that is central to the pathophysiology of many metabolic and hormonal disorders.

 This mechanism is a key factor in the strong association between low testosterone and metabolic syndrome.
-Men with and type 2 diabetes frequently present with low total testosterone but often have normal or near-normal free testosterone levels in the initial stages.
+Men with metabolic syndrome and type 2 diabetes frequently present with low total testosterone but often have normal or near-normal free testosterone levels in the initial stages.

 This is because the hyperinsulinemia from their metabolic condition is suppressing their SHBG, which artificially inflates the free fraction of the testosterone they do have.
 Eventually, the underlying metabolic dysfunction can also impair testicular function directly, leading to a decrease in both total and free testosterone.